Baking soda and vinegar are staples in any natural cleaning arsenal, but what else can you use that is effective?

 And, um, this is toilet bowl cleaner.
 Not sure what else there is to say about it.

 Every day (or almost everyday) I spray the counter, sink, and toilet with the solution on the left, wait a minute, then wipe down with one of Gabe’s old prefold cloth diapers.
+Click for more information with regard to plumbing issues that can turn out into a mess if not attended to in time.

 We were using bar soap for washing our hands, but the soap scum buildup was annoying.
 So we switched to using Dr. Bronner’s in a foam soap dispenser (I think it was a gift from Bath and Bodyworks) and voila!
 Very cheap, very effective handsoap that doesn’t cause any buildup in our sink.
 The ratio we use is 2-3 tablespoons Dr Bronner’s and fill up the dispenser with water.